-Just below the matrix, there are options to edit the data displayed in the matrix; see the following fiugre.
+Below the matrix, there are options to edit the data displayed in the matrix; see the following figure.
 This includes: frequency range, averaging, and quality mode (coherence, consistency, or reciprocity).

-The frequency range over which the statistics are calculated can be edited using the slider bars or by entering values manually.
+The frequency range over which the statistics are calculated can be edited using the slider bars or manually entering values.
 Some presets are included for Low (0 – 100 Hz), High (0 – 3000 Hz), and Focus (20 – 1000 Hz) frequencies.
-The presets can be edited by right-clicking on them with a certain frequency range already selected.
+The presets can be edited by right-clicking on them with a specific frequency range already selected.
 Averaging can be set to Mean, Minimum and Maximum: this defines the averaging over the selected frequency range.

 Setting the frequency range and quality modes in the measurement matrix

 There are several modes available for reviewing the quality of the measurement matrix.
 These options are accessed using the Mode drop-down just below the matrix, as shown in the figure above.
 The available quality modes include: Coherence, Magnitude, Response/Force Consistencies and Reciprocity.
 The active mode can be easily recognized by the color displayed in the matrix.

 The diagram shows the coherence over frequency.
 For measured FRFs, this is intuitive.
 For the various VP transformed FRFs, coherence is propagated from the measured FRFs.
 The VP transformation matrices are used here to calculate weighted averaged values of the “input” coherence.

 The diagram shows the magnitude of the FRF over frequency.
 This is intuitive for any measured or VP-transformed FRFs.

 The diagram shows the specific response consistency over frequency for those response channels that are associated with a Virtual Point.
 For measured data, an additional curve is added to the graph in purple, which is the VP-filtered FRF for the selected FRF element.